-- (2) A Ballot Designation which abbreviates the word "retired" or places it following any word or words which it modifies.
+- (c) Statuses: A status is a state, condition, social position or legal relation of the candidate to another person, persons or the community as a whole.
+A status is generic in nature and generally fails to identify with any particular specificity the manner by which the candidate earns his or her livelihood or spends the substantial majority of his or her time.
+The Secretary of State's Ballot Designation Regulations state that examples of a status include, but are not limited to: Veteran, proponent, reformer, scholar, founder, philosopher, philanthropist, activist, patriot, taxpayer, concerned citizen, Kiwanis Club President, PTA President, husband, wife, and the like. - (2) A Ballot Designation which abbreviates the word "retired" or places it following any word or words which it modifies.
 Examples of impermissible designations include, but are not limited to: Ret.
 Army General; Major USAF, Retired; and City Attorney, Retired.
-CA Admin Code, Title 2, Division 7, § 20716(f) - (3) No degree shall appear on the same line on a ballot as a candidate's name, either before or after the candidate's name per Elections Code § 13106.
-Examples include, but are not limited to: Ph.D., M.A., B.A., B.S., and M.D. § 13106 - (4) A Ballot Designation may not comprise or include commercial identification information, such as a trademark, service mark, trade name, or the specific name of a business, partnership, corporation, company, foundation, or organization.
+CCR § 20716(f) - (3) No degree shall appear on the same line on a ballot as a candidate's name, either before or after the candidate's name per Elections Code § 13106.
+Examples include, but are not limited to: Ph.D., M.A., B.A., B.S., and M.D. § 13106

+- (4) A Ballot Designation may not comprise or include commercial identification information, such as a trademark, service mark, trade name, or the specific name of a business, partnership, corporation, company, foundation, or organization.
 Examples of an improper use of commercial identification information include, but are not limited to: Acme Company President, Universal Widget Inventor, Director, Smith Foundation, UCLA Professor, and the like.

-CA Admin Code, Title 2, Division 7, § 20716(d)

-(5) Pursuant to Elections Code § 13107(a)(2), a Ballot Designation which would suggest an evaluation of the candidate's qualifications, honesty, integrity, leadership abilities or character.
+CCR § 20716(d) - (5) Pursuant to Elections Code § 13107(a)(2), a Ballot Designation which would suggest an evaluation of the candidate's qualifications, honesty, integrity, leadership abilities or character.
 Any laudatory or derogatory adjectives which would suggest an evaluation of the candidate's qualifications shall not be permitted.
 Such impermissible adjectives include, but are not limited to: Senior, emeritus, specialist, magnate, outstanding, leading, expert, virtuous, eminent, best, exalted, prominent, famous, respected, honored, honest, dishonest, corrupt, lazy, and the like.
 NOTE: If the word "specialist" is part of a person's job classification and proof is provided, the word "specialist" may be used in the Ballot Designation.